 Sometimes, it may be a better idea to get a professional opinion or review.
 Especially when long-term finances are involved.

-Seek assistance from a trusted financial advisor when in doubt.
+Seek assistance from a trusted financial adviser when in doubt.
 Self-medicating or DIY on your financial portfolio without proper knowledge may end up costing you more in the long term.

 Keep your financial options open